 - Fine Italian pasta, cheese and wine at Enoteca Italiana and Terra Cotta Pasta in Kittery, Maine

-- Gourmet chocolatiers Byrne & Carlson in Portsmouth
+- Gourmet chocolatiers Byrne & Carlson and Kilwins in Portsmouth

 - Try your hand at knitting, quilting or other sewing projects.
 See the class schedule at the Portsmouth Fabric Company and the Yarn Sellar in York, ME.